Skip to main content

 htpasswd -c ~/.htpasswd [username]

-It will prompt you to enter a password for username.
+You will be prompted to enter a password for username.
 After entering the password, the .htpasswd file will be created in your home directory.

-To run the Docker container as a background service, we can use Docker Compose and Systemd.
+To run the Docker container as a background service, we’ll use Docker Compose with Systemd.

 sudo apt update